jfhr/jscc23-sessions/how-not-to-be-a-terrible-manager/README.md

 Your team members *will* emulate do.
 Don't act in ways you don't want your team to copy.

+## Hire people who fit your culture

+If you're a startup, hire people who *want* to work at a startup.

+Hire a diverse group of people.

+## Ask thoughtful interview questions

+Figure out what you *really* need the candidate to do!

+Also: is the person someone who only finds problems, or someone who finds solutions?

+## Don't be toxic

+Sometimes you have to make unpopular decisions.
+Tell your team why.
+Don't blame other people.

+If someone is doing something wrong, tell them *why* it's wrong + *how* to do better

+## Manage yourself

+Sometimes it helps to talk to someone from outside.

 ---

 ## Further reading: